 They relocate witnesses who are scared to go home to their block.
 They hold children’s hands while they prepare them to testify against their rapists (while Mr. Krasner calls them liars on the stand).
 They personally walk families through the harrowing process of a criminal trial—families whose babies have been punched to death, whose daughters have been stabbed to death by their boyfriends, and whose teenagers have been gunned down on the street.

 Philadelphians can vote progressive without risking our safety.
 Literally every candidate running (including the lone Republican) believes in legalizing recreational marijuana.
 Every democratic candidate believes in reforming the cash bail system, expanding prosecution for police corruption, and overturning juvenile life sentences.

 Larry Krasner has stated that the culture of the DA’s Office is to “not divert cases.”
-The Philadelphia DA’s Office currently utilizes 23 diversion programs (an increase from 5 in 2010).
-These programs provide alternatives to jail time for low-level offenders—job training, expungements, drug treatment, etc. EVERY SINGLE CASE is reviewed by an experienced ADA with an eye towards sending an arrestee into one of these programs.
+The Philadelphia DA’s Office currently utilizes 23 diversion programs (an increase from five in 2010).
+These programs provide alternatives to jail time for low-level offenders—job training, expungements, drug treatment, etc. Every single case is reviewed by an experienced ADA with an eye towards sending an arrestee into one of these programs.

 ADA East Division 2010 – 2013

 Assistant D.A.
 1980-2017

 Paralegal, ADA East/Southwest Divisions 2005-2013

 ADA Central Division 2008 – 2015